Developer Workflow

 Create a Branch

-First, make sure you do not have any local changes:
+First, make sure you have no local changes:

 $ git status